-Research and evaluation partnership
+Research and learning partnership

-In March 2020, Fulfilling Lives Lambeth, Southwark and Lewisham announced our two-year research and evaluation partnership with New Philanthropy Capital (NPC), who will work to deliver on the contract with Groundswell and the Centre for Regional Economic and Social Research at Sheffield Hallam University.
+In March 2020, Fulfilling Lives Lambeth, Southwark and Lewisham announced our two-year research and learning partnership with New Philanthropy Capital (NPC), who will work to deliver on the contract with Groundswell and the Centre for Regional Economic and Social Research at Sheffield Hallam University.
 Fulfilling Lives Lambeth, Southwark and Lewisham is part of the National Fulfilling Lives Programme funded by The National Lottery Community Fund.
 This is a £112 million investment over 8 years supporting people facing multiple disadvantage – people who have interconnected needs as a result of mental ill-health, homelessness, substance use or offending histories.
 The national programme has supported 3934 beneficiaries as of December 2019.

-The research and evaluation partnership of NPC, Groundswell and the Centre for Regional and Economic Research at Sheffield Hallam University combines expertise in systems change, influencing policy-makers, peer research, and trauma-, gender- and culturally-informed approaches.
+The research and learning partnership of NPC, Groundswell and the Centre for Regional and Economic Research at Sheffield Hallam University combines expertise in systems change, influencing policy-makers, peer research, and trauma-, gender- and culturally-informed approaches.
 The partnership will develop a better understanding of the complex interactions in systems navigated by people facing multiple disadvantage in Lambeth, Southwark and Lewisham and will strengthen the case for change across those systems.

 Diane Elizabeth Smith MBE, Head of Programme at Fulfilling Lives Lambeth, Southwark and Lewisham says: “I am absolutely delighted about this new partnership and the benefits it will bring locally to Lambeth, Southwark and Lewisham, as well as to the national Fulfilling Lives programme.
 The research will contribute to influencing and changing systems that have such a powerful impact every day on the lives of people facing multiple disadvantage”.